anvix9/anvix-c.github.io/_posts/2024-06-22-monograph#3:philosophy-or-intuition-mother-of-science.markdown

 <br/>
 <p style="text-align: justify;">
 So for an individual, Philosophy has been part of and integrated into his life, consciously or not.
 But when it comes to a scientist, the question becomes extremely urgent.
 It becomes urgent because, as a scientist who has already acknowledged his limits in terms of knowledge, continuous learning becomes crucial.
-Learning and “learning to unlearn” every moment becomes exactly the path of a scientist.
+Learning and <mark>“learning to unlearn”</mark> every moment becomes exactly the path of a scientist.
 </p>